check-spelling/check-spelling-docs/Event-descriptions.md

 # no-files-to-check

 Check Spelling works by reviewing files and identifying problems with them.

+It can be configured to check out the repository for you, or you can check out the repository in the workflow job before using the action.
+Without checking out files, it won't find any files to check.

-You can configure which files it should check by using [excludes](https://github.com/check-spelling/check-spelling/wiki/Configuration#excludes) and [only](https://github.com/check-spelling/check-spelling/wiki/Configuration#only)
+You can configure which files it should check by using [excludes](https://github.com/check-spelling/check-spelling/wiki/Configuration#excludes) and [only](https://github.com/check-spelling/check-spelling/wiki/Configuration#only).

 ## Resolution

+- Check out the repository
+  - Add `checkout: true` to the `step` `uses: check-spelling/check-spelling@...`'s `with:` block, or
+  - Add a `uses: actions/checkout@...` step before the `uses: check-spelling/check-spelling@...` step
 - Remove entries from [excludes](https://github.com/check-spelling/check-spelling/wiki/Configuration#excludes)
 - Adjust or add items in [only](https://github.com/check-spelling/check-spelling/wiki/Configuration#only)
 - Review the contents of the repository and compare against both